CrayLabs/SmartSim/doc/generate.rst

   state = State(experiment="lammps_atm")

-For this example, we will create one target that holds the four models with four increasing number of steps.
-This is done through a call to ``state.create_target`` as follows:
+For this example, we will create one ensemble that holds the four models with four increasing number of steps.
+This is done through a call to ``state.create_ensemble`` as follows:

 .. code-blocK:: python

-  # Create targets
+  # Create ensembles
   param_dict_1 = {"steps": [20, 25, 30, 35]}
-  state.create_target("atm", params=param_dict)
+  state.create_ensemble("atm", params=param_dict)

 The parameter dictionary above specifies the placeholder we put into the configuration file as the keys and the values we wish for models to be configurated and created with